 Here at Rocksure, we are monitoring, the vast spread of the novel coronavirus around the world and its potential impact on our Shareholders and guests, our staff and our operations, particularly in those locations where the risk could escalate.

 Our position is consistent with the guidance provided by the World Health Organisation (WHO) , UK Foreign & Commonwealth Office (FCO) and specific local authorities and/or governments worldwide.

 As a small business we would very much like to ask for the support from the travelling public at this time.

-For any new bookings we can be flexible with regards to deposit payments, and this will be determined on a case by case basis.
-Rocksure are fully committed to supporting our guests And we will look forward to working with you to make the best possible decisions around your future travel plans.
+For any new bookings we can be flexible with regards to deposit payments, and change of travel dates, this will be determined on a case by case basis.
+Rocksure are fully committed to supporting our guests and we will look forward to working with you to make the best possible decisions around your future travel plans.

 For current bookings please contact us to discuss, in the first instance, a postponement to your travel dates.
 This will not incur any amendment fees for changing dates.
 However, we may need to adjust the cost of your trip to reflect the new dates, particularly if those coincide with festivals or a higher season of travel.
 Equally if the cost of your postponed trip is less, we will reduce the cost accordingly.

 In the event the FCO is not advising against travel and you choose to cancel, Rocksure standard cancellation conditions will apply.
 If this is your preferred option, we would suggest you contact your insurance company to see whether you are able to recover any cancellation costs.